Linear perturbations spectra for dynamical dark energy inspired by modified gravity: Introduction

-\textbf{Introduction.-} One of the major challenges that precision cosmology face is a full explanation of the late cosmic acceleration.
+One of the major challenges that precision cosmology face is a full explanation of the late cosmic acceleration.
 The standard concordance or Lambda Cold Dark Matter model ($\Lambda$CDM) offer an agreeable explanation where the observed accelerating expansion is related to the repulsive gravitational force of a Cosmological Constant $\Lambda$, with constant energy density $\rho$, and negative pressure $p$, having an equation of state (EoS) $\rho = -p$.
-Moreover, even with this simple formulation, this standard model suffers from severe theoretical inconveniences as the fine-tuning and coincidence problems \cite{Zeldovich,Weinberg}.
-To relax these inherent problems, several alternative proposals have been presented in the literature over the last years (see e.g. \cite{Escamilla-Rivera:2019ulu, Escamilla-Rivera:2019hqt, Hernandez-Almada:2018osh,Garcia-Aspeitia:2018fvw,Copeland:2006wr}) they usually propose modifications to General Relativity (GR) by considering an arbitrary function of the Ricci scalar $R$ as $f(R)$, with $f$ being an analytical function of $R$.
+However, even with this simple formulation, this concordance model suffers from severe theoretical inconveniences like the fine-tuning and coincidence problems \cite{Zeldovich,Weinberg}.
+To relax these inherent problems, several alternative proposals have been presented in the literature over the last years\footnote{ It is worth to mention that the quantum vacuum fluctuations (QVF) associated to the cosmological constant (the so-called fine-tuning problem) are still present in extensions to GR.
+However, it is assumed that these fluctuations are not the cause of the Universe acceleration as happens for the standard cosmology.
+This assumption alleviates the fine-tuning problem in the sense that it is easier to use a process to cancel all the contributions than to find a mechanism to obtain a small value of the energy density \cite{Weinberg}.
+A modern viewpoint of the problem of QVF and its relation with the cosmological constant can be seen in \cite{Juarez-Aubry:2019jbw}.} (see e.g. \cite{Escamilla-Rivera:2019ulu, Escamilla-Rivera:2019hqt, Hernandez-Almada:2018osh,Garcia-Aspeitia:2018fvw,Garcia-Aspeitia:2019yod,Hernandez-Almada:2020uyr,Garcia-Aspeitia:2019yni,Copeland:2006wr,amendola-book}) they usually propose modifications to General Relativity (GR) by considering an arbitrary function of the Ricci scalar $R$ as $f(R)$, with $f$ being an analytical function of $R$.
 Scenarios with a dynamical dark energy have been also considered.
 Both approaches got important attention because they provide explanations for several theoretical shortcomings \cite{DeFelice:2010aj,Jaime:2012nj}, but none of them can completely depict the evolution of the Universe.